Clarkson University: ROTC

-Clarkson University is a host university for both the Army ROTC and Air Force ROTC.
+Clarkson University hosts both the Army ROTC and Air Force ROTC programs for not only Clarkson students, but also students enrolled at the State University of New York at Potsdam, the State University of New York at Canton, and St. Lawrence University.
 ROTC has been an institution at Clarkson since May 1936, when the first ROTC Battalion was activated during the tenure of College President James S. Thomas.
-The ROTC program at Clarkson has commissioned well over 1,150 military officers.
-These alumni have been represented at each level of the Officer Corps, from Second Lieutenant to General.
+The ROTC program at Clarkson has commissioned well over 1,150 military officers; these alumni have been represented at each level of the Officer Corps, from Second Lieutenant to General.

 Army ROTC

-The Clarkson Army ROTC Battalion (officially the "Golden Knight Battalion") is one of 272 Army ROTC battalions in the United States.
-The average size of the Golden Knight Battalion is 100 Cadets, mostly Clarkson students.
-The headquarters for the Golden Knight Battalion was at 49 Elm St. on Clarkson's downtown campus, where it has been located for decades.
-It is now in the Old Main Building on Main Street, Potsdam.
+The Clarkson Army ROTC Battalion (officially the "Golden Knight Battalion") is one of 274 Army ROTC battalions in the United States.
+The average size of the Golden Knight Battalion is 100 Cadets, the majority of whom are Clarkson students.

+Transportation

+The autonomous transportation company Mozee has partnered with the university to provide campus transportation for students, beginning with a pilot program in June 2025.